 If you want to deepen the pose and increase the length and strength of the arms, turn the palms and inner elbow creases upwards and draw the shoulder blades down the back.
 Maintaining the rotation of the arms, turn the palms from the wrists to face down again.

 You can find further inspiration on how to incorporate Virabhadranasa 2 and other standing poses into your yoga practice from Desirée Rumbaugh and Adrew Rivin's Transformational Home Practice program on TINT.
 They have two videos focusing on standing poses that do not only provide a wide variety of modifications and variations but also include detailed explanations on proper alignment.

-However, bear in mind that proper alignment is the most important thing when it comes to your yoga practice – especially in transitions.
-There are some basic yoga alignment principles you can apply to also keep your body perfectly aligned in any modifications or variations of Warrior 2.
-Our free ebook summarizes some the most important alignment principles so you can use it as a reference guide throughout your practice.
+However, bear in mind that proper alignment is the most important thing when it comes to your yoga practice – especially in transitions between different poses.
+That's why we created a free yoga asana ebook that summarizes the alignment essentials for some of the most common yoga poses so you can use it as a reference guide throughout your practice.

 We Have a Free Ebook For You!